 Reluctantly, I got up and showered, dreading the day ahead.
 The journals sat in my closed ottoman, mocking me and my lack of knowledge.
 I don’t remember the last time I blow-dried my hair… yeah I made a joke there… so for the hell of it I did that.
 Then I put on makeup, because why not?
 Then I carefully picked out an outfit of a skirt and matching sweater to pair with my hair and makeup.
 Next, clearly I needed breakfast, and coffee, and I’m sure there was something else I needed to do before I HAD to read my journals.

 I stepped out of my room and my roommates were in the kitchen.
 Eloise saw me first.

 “Damn girl, what’s the occasion?”
 Eloise exclaimed with a smile.

 Claire turned to look and clearly was having trouble hiding a smile.
 I glared at them a bit as I dragged my feet to the kitchen.

 “Is this not how I normally dress?”
-I asked innocently with a half twirl, knowing damn well unless things changed quite a bit that this was not in fact how I normally dressed on a Sunday morning.
-I was more of a pants girl than frilly skirts girl any day, but especially on a morning where I didn’t have to be up before noon.
+I asked innocently with a half twirl, knowing damn well unless things changed quite a bit that this was not how I normally dressed on a Sunday morning.
+I was more of a sweatpants on Sunday girl.

 “Oooo, are there juicy details, lots of gossip?
 Did you murder someone and hid the body?”
 Eloise prodded.

-“No” I said rolling my eyes, “I just realized that clearly a lot has happened in 10 years, and it’s a bit daunting trying to catch up.
+“No” I blushed, “I just realized that clearly a lot has happened in 10 years, and it’s a bit daunting trying to catch up.
 Also I’m not completely sure I can trust my journals.”